 If you weren't very active before your pregnancy, don't worry.
-There are lots of small changes you can make in your day-to-day life that will make a big difference to your health and your baby's.
-Physical activity includes any activity you do in your daily routine, such as taking the stairs, doing housework or walking to work.
-It doesn't have to mean planned exercise, although if that's what you enjoy there are plenty of options for you to choose from.
+There are lots of small changes you can make that will make a big difference to your and your baby’s health.

 How active should I be?